The Power of The Platano

 - Heart Health – Plantains are a great source of vitamins that help to reduce homocysteine levels, often associated with stroke and coronary artery disease.
 In addition, the high amounts of potassium help maintain a healthy heart rate and blood pressure.

 - Boosts Immune System – Plantains are packed with Vitamin C which help to boost your immune system.

-Mangu is the traditional breakfast here in the Dominican Republic and is normally served with fried egg, fried cheese, red onion, boiled yucca and salami.
-Once again, this isn’t exactly a healthy combo but you can enjoy it on its own, with vegetables or one of our favorites, with scrambled egg and onion.
-The same as mashed potatoes, you boil up the plantains first, empty out the water, then mash them up!
+Mangú is a Dominican traditional side dish served for breakfast, lunch or dinner.
+Los Tres Golpes, literally translated as The Three Hits, is a breakfast dish composed of fried egg, fried cheese, mangú with red onion, and salami.
+This plate isn’t the healthiest way to consume mangú, but you can enjoy it on its own, with vegetables, or with scrambled (rather than friend) egg and onion.
+The same as mashed potatoes, you boil up the plantains first, empty some of the water (but also leave some of the water), then mash it all up!

 Mofongo (Fried Mashed Plantains with Pork Crackling)

-Take the tasty trio of garlic, fried plantains and pork crackling, mix and mash them all together and voila, Mofongo!
-This dish originated in Puerto Rico but is so delicious, it has now become a popular dish in the Dominican Republic.
+Take the tasty trio of garlic, fried plantains, and pork crackling, mashe and mix it all together and voila, Mofongo!
+This dish originated in Puerto Rico but is so delicious that it has now become a favorite dish in the Dominican Republic.